-Any Tranche Write-down Amounts allocated to the Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C or Class 2B-1 Reference Tranche will result in a corresponding decrease in the Class Principal Balance of the Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C or Class 2B-1 Notes, as applicable (without regard to any exchanges of Exchangeable Notes for RCR Notes for such Payment Date).
-If any RCR Notes are held by Holders, any Tranche Write-down Amount that is allocable to the related Exchangeable Notes will be allocated to decrease the Class Principal Balance or Class Notional Amount, as applicable, of the RCR Notes.
+Similarly, any Tranche Write-down Amounts allocated to the Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C or Class 2B-1 Reference Tranche will result in a corresponding decrease in the Class Principal Balance of the Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C or Class 2B-1 Notes, as applicable (without regard to any exchanges of Group 2 Exchangeable Notes for Group 2 RCR Notes for such Payment Date).
+If any Group 2 RCR Notes are held by Holders, any Tranche Write-down Amount that is allocable to the related Group 2 Exchangeable Notes will be allocated to decrease the Class Principal Balance or Class Notional Amount, as applicable, of the related Group 2 RCR Notes.

-Any subsequent increase in the Class Principal Balance or Class Notional Amount, as applicable, of a Class of Notes as a result of the reversal of Credit Events involving Reference Obligations will not entitle a Holder of such Class of Notes to any interest that would otherwise have been due during any periods of reduction of the Class Principal Balance or Class Notional Amount, as applicable, of such Class.
-Noteholders could suffer significant loss of accrued interest to the extent of any extended period between a reduction and subsequent increase of the Class Principal Balance or Class Notional Amount, as applicable, of the Notes.
+Any subsequent increase in the Class Principal Balance or Class Notional Amount, as applicable, of a Class of Notes as a result of the reversal of Credit Events involving Reference Obligations in the related Loan Group will not entitle a Holder of such Class of Notes to any interest that would otherwise have been due during any periods of reduction of the Class Principal Balance or Class Notional Amount, as applicable, of such Class.
+Noteholders could suffer significant loss of accrued interest to the extent of any extended period between a reduction and subsequent increase of the Class Principal Balance or Class Notional Amount, as applicable, of the related Notes.
 Credit Events may ultimately be reversed, resulting in Tranche Write-up Amounts that write up the Class Notional Amounts of the related Reference Tranches.